 ”Hybrid recommender systems combine two or more recommendation techniques to gain better performance with fewer of the drawbacks of any individual one” [burke 2002].
 Since hybrid systems are combination of several techniques they have the abilities to overcome on each techniques weakness.

 Burke [2002] surveys additional common technique like Demographic , Utility-based and Knowledge-based .

-Generally speaking, recommender systems are commonly based on some personalize estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating [Adomavicius et al. 2002] .
+Generally speaking, recommender systems are commonly based on estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating [Adomavicius et al. 2002] .
 So far, most recommender systems are domain specific.
 As a result, users need to maintain different profiles on different systems causing to interspersion of user model data through separated systems ,each system need to initialize user data , collect is rating and scattered all across the web when it have the several user instance.

 Graphs as data structures